 Vice President Nixon spent part of today in La Paz exploring the difficulties of the Bolivian tin industry.

-Vice President Nixon spent part of today in La Paz exploring the difficulties of the Bolivian tin industry.
+Background: Vice President Nixon spent part of today in La Paz exploring the difficulties of the Bolivian tin industry.
 Tin prices were recently depressed still further when Russia dumped ten thousand tons on the open market and Bolivia wants further economic assistance from the United States.